 Web Scraping with PHP

-Last edit: May 28, 2024
+Last update: 28 May 2024

 PHP is a widely-used programming language that is known for its ease of use and server-side execution capabilities.
 This makes it an ideal choice for developing web scrapers, as it allows you to offload the execution of the scraper from your local machine to the server’s resources.
 Additionally, PHP’s integration with scheduling tools like Crontab enables you to set up automated scraping tasks that run at regular intervals.